Jessica Jones (TV series): Writing

 Rosenberg talked about the freedom that the series had, saying that it would go "even further in all our storytelling" than what Brian Michael Bendis did in the Alias comic: "That's the beauty of working with Netflix.
 It's 13 [episodes].
 There's no pilot and then getting feedback, reaction and ratings.
 You're in this bubble.
 So, what's the story you want to tell?
 Where do you want to go with [the characters]?"
 Expanding on this, Rosenberg said that "we start off with [Bendis'] incredible source material and Jessica Jones isn't as well known in the universe obviously as Daredevil and everyone else, so it really allows for a lot of freedom in there.
 So there are restrictions in terms of the Marvel [Cinematic U]niverse of certain rules of mythology, but within that it's free pass."
 Rosenberg noted that the final series is very different from the version she developed for ABC because of the different mythology of the MCU.

 Rosenberg invited Bendis to the series' writers room early on in the writing process, so the writers could ask Bendis any questions about the character.
-He walked away from the meeting saying, "they were asking the right questions, and that's a good sign."
-Bendis also noted that Rosenberg was approaching the character and issues of rape and abuse differently to him, on which he said "I made the right choice for me as a writer then and they're making the right choice for them as writers now.
+He walked away from the meeting saying that "they were asking the right questions, and that's a good sign."
+Bendis also noted that Rosenberg was approaching the character and issues of rape and abuse differently to him, on which he said, "I made the right choice for me as a writer then and they're making the right choice for them as writers now.
 I thought about how much is different and how much has changed, and if it's not brought up in Jessica, when will it be brought up?
 So I was like, 'Yeah, you should.'
 I thought that Melissa and the writers were the people to do that and that medium was better-suited to tell that kind of story."